Alessandro-Trasatti/demo-repo/README.md

 # Changes visible only in the feature-readme-instructions branch

 Some changes.
 These are **only** visible in the feature-readme-instructions branch.
 This is evidend by checking out on the main branch and observing that this part of the readme file goes away.
+To push them to GitHub, use the <code>git push origin same_name_of_local_branh</code>.
+The fact that we use the same name on the local machine and on GitHub is only for practical reasons and it is a convention.